NVIDIA/libglvnd/README.md

 between GLX and EGL, similarly to how glapi operates when Mesa is compiled with the --shared-glapi option.

-libOpenGL is a wrapper library to libGLdispatch which exposes OpenGL 4.x core and compatibility entry points.
-Eventually, there will be a libGLESv{1,2} which will also be wrapper libraries to libGLdispatch that expose GLES entry points.
+libOpenGL is a wrapper library to libGLdispatch which exposes OpenGL 4.5 core and compatibility entry points.

+libGLESv{1,2} are wrapper libraries to libGLdispatch which expose OpenGL ES entrypoints.

-libGL is a wrapper library on libGLdispatch and libGLX which is provided for backwards-compatibility with applications which link against the old ABI.
+libGL is a wrapper library to libGLdispatch and libGLX which is provided for backwards-compatibility with applications which link against the old ABI.

-NOTE: Logically, libGL should be a wrapper library to libOpenGL rather than libGLdispatch, as libGLdispatch is an implementation detail of libglvnd.
-However, we have this current arrangement for performance reasons since ELF symbol filtering is disabled by default (see Issues).
+Note that since all OpenGL functions are dispatched through the same table in libGLdispatch, it doesn't matter which library is used to find the entrypoint.
+The same OpenGL function in libGL, libOpenGL, libGLES, and the function pointer returned by glXGetProcAddress are all interchangeable.

 ### GLX dispatching ###